rcctodd/data-512-a1/README.md

 # License
 Source data is made available by the Wikimedia Foundation under a CC-BY-SA 30 license.
 The Wikimedia Foundation REST API terms of use are available at: https://www.mediawiki.org/wiki/REST_API#Terms_and_conditions

+This code is made available under an MIT license (see license.txt).

 # API documentation
 API documentation is available at https://wikitech.wikimedia.org/wiki/Analytics/AQS/Pageviews (Pageview) and https://wikitech.wikimedia.org/wiki/Analytics/AQS/Legacy_Pagecounts (Pagecount)